 The Cooper Hewitt, Smithsonian Design Museum is the only museum in the nation devoted exclusively to historic and contemporary design.
-The collection of more than 210,000 design objects spans thirty centuries thirty centuries of human creativity.
+The collection of more than 210,000 design objects spans thirty centuries of human creativity.

 The Museum's temporary exhibitions explore the process of design, both historic and contemporary.